Winnipeg Fire Paramedic Service able to reduce emissions while responding to emergencies

-Battery Idle Reduction Technology (IRT) is one of the features that will be included on the department’s new apparatus.
-Rather than relying on the fuel-burning diesel engines at an emergency scene, the trucks will use a battery to power electrical loads meaning they release zero emissions.
+Battery Idle Reduction Technology (IRT) is one of the features that is now included on the department’s new apparatus.

-The new technology will sense when the engine is idle for three minutes and switches to the battery.
+The new technology will sense when the engine is idle for three minutes and switches to battery power.
 It will then sense when the apparatus requires heating or cooling and automatically turns the engine back on when required.

 “It’s important for WFPS to be a leader and demonstrate our commitment to a greener community by reducing our emissions.” said Brad Enders, Director of WFPS’s Emergency Mechanical Services Branch.

 In addition to reducing the department’s carbon footprint, Enders anticipates costs will be reduced with lower fuel expenses.
-He also expects decreased maintenance expenses with longer periods between regular preventative maintenance services and reduced out-of-service time.
+He also expects decreased maintenance expenses with longer periods between regular preventative maintenance services.

 The technology improves safety for first responders, with quieter scenes and reduced diesel fumes.